 the currency you deal in, if you work across borders

 late-payment penalties, if you charge them

 But perhaps the most important payment term of all is the due date.
 When do you expect to be paid?
-Businesses used to always give 30 days but this is changing.
+Businesses used to always give 30 days but that's changing.

-Long payment terms are an old-school hangover from the days of snail mail and payment by check.
-But now that businesses send online invoices and most payment is electronic, 30-day terms are obsolete.
+Long payment terms are a throwback to the days of snail mail and payment by cheque.
+But now that businesses send invoices electronically and most payment is made online, 30-day terms are obsolete.

 If you're serious about the work you do, and you hustle to meet your clients' deadlines, there's no reason why you shouldn’t be paid within a week.

 You needn’t feel bad about giving shorter invoice payment terms.
-Most small businesses do it now and expectations are changing.
-Our study found that:
+Close to 75% of invoices ask for payment within 2 weeks, so expectations are changing.

 Get clients on the clock quickly

 It doesn’t matter how short your invoice payment terms are if you don’t send the bill on time.
-Whether you give 30 days to pay, or just seven – the clock doesn’t start ticking until the invoice is out the door.
+Whether you give 30 days to pay, or just seven – the clock doesn’t start ticking until the invoice is in their hands.

 Don’t wait until an invoice is two weeks late before reminding a client they owe you.
 Try sending a friendly email as the due date approaches.
 Follow up again if they go past due.